budavariam/budavariam.github.io/content/posts/2023-03-13-vscode-build-with-multiple-commands/index.md

 In the past few weeks, I became familiar with [LitElement](https://lit.dev/).
 I love the [starter kit](https://lit.dev/docs/tools/starter-kits/), but I hate to start up the manual build tasks.
-Nowadays, I work with VSCode a lost, so I tried to devise a convenient vendor locked-in solution for a change.
+Nowadays, I work with VSCode a lot, so I tried to devise a convenient vendor locked-in solution for a change.

 <!--more-->